Grafieks-Analytics/grafieks-desktop/Documentation/ConfigurationMac.md

 PATH="$(xcode-select -p)/usr/bin:${PATH}" ~/Qt/Qt\ Creator.app/Contents/MacOS/Qt\ Creator
 ```

+This path is assuming that the Qt is location in ~/Qt, else change the path.
 Once the kit is set, you can open the creator normally